Prospero1988/logD_predictor/README.md

 **logD Predictor** is a graphical application for the prediction of the **CHI logD** parameter based on machine learning (ML) and deep learning models trained on **¹H and ¹³C NMR spectral representations**.
 Additionally, it supports predictions based on **RDKit-generated molecular fingerprints**.

 The tool is built entirely in **Python** and integrates a graphical user interface (GUI) for both installation and usage.
 It incorporates the core functionality of the [Demiurge](https://github.com/Prospero1988/Demiurge) pipeline, with additional layers for model selection, prediction, and result visualization.
-All models used in the application were trained on datasets containing over 1,200 compounds and underwent full hyperparameter optimization using **Optuna**.
+All models used in the application were trained on datasets containing over 1,200 compounds and underwent full hyperparameter optimization using [Optuna](https://optuna.org/).

+For more detailed information, check the original research paper:
+(placeholder for DOI and link after publication)

+If you use this software in your research, please cite our publication once available.
 ---

 ## 📑 Table of Contents